 trials with OptiPNG; it should be better to use a better compression algorithm in complement, such as libdeflate.

-pingo is an experimental, free, closed source * and visually lossless or lossy JPG and PNG optimizer. it uses some ECT basics but with other implementations for Web usage. it processes files or folders recursively with a multi-processing system (* will be open with some doc/demo)
+pingo is an experimental, free, closed source and visually lossless or lossy JPG and PNG optimizer. it processes files or folders recursively with a multi-processing system

-- pingo is focused on image reductions over iterations. instead of doing lot of trials, it picks a lazy solution from the file characteristics. without any options provided, pingo could do lossy compression so do backup before using it.
+- pingo does image reductions over iterations. instead of doing lot of trials, it should pick a fast solution by considering file specifications

 pngcrush by Glenn Randers-Pehrson (1999) — Tested: 1.8.5